alastair87-cyf/fundamentals-course/teacher-resources/preparation.md

 ### **4.1\) Teaching Assistants**

-This course benefits from their being a few Teaching Assistants to provide one-to-one support to students throughout the day.
+This course benefits from their being a few Teaching Assistants to provide one-to-one support to trainees throughout the day.
 You should make sure that they know the following.

 * The aims of the course
 * The structure of the days